joshbegley/nyt-latest/README.md

 **Arkansas governor said it ‘was an error’ to ban mask mandates.**\
-`Gov. Asa Hutchinson is working to modify a bill he signed in April it in the wake of rising case counts and outbreaks at schools.`\
+`Gov. Asa Hutchinson is working to modify a bill he signed in April in the wake of rising case counts and outbreaks at schools.`\
 https://nytimes.com/2021/08/08/world/asa-hutchinson-arkansas-mask-mandate.html?searchResultPosition=1

 **Biden is not changing the U.S. withdrawal plan, an official says.**\